1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 The way vanilla JS scales is the same way any framework scales.
 You have to have intelligent people talk about the needs of the codebase and project.

 That said, here's an example of adding ~20 lines of structure to the code in the [app architecture branch](https://github.com/1Marc/todomvc-vanillajs-2022/tree/app-architecture/js).
 It splits the code into a TodoList and App component.
-Each component implements a render method with an optionally rendering a filtered view of the data.
+Each component implements a render method that optionally renders a filtered view of the data.

 TodoList render: